-Bovine tuberculosis (TB) is a devastating chronic disease of cattle and a major challenge facing large parts of the UK cattle farming industry today.
+Bovine tuberculosis (TB) is a devastating disease of cattle and a major challenge facing large parts of the UK cattle farming industry today.

 Human health implications

 Bovine TB is a zoonotic disease which means it can be passed from infected animals to people, causing an illness similar to human TB.
 However, the risk of people contracting TB from cattle in Scotland is considered to be very low, and there are no recent cases in humans in Scotland linked to cattle infection